Kianna Alarid

-Kianna Marie Alarid is the lead singer and co-writer of Yes You Are and singer and bass guitarist for the band Tilly and the Wall from Omaha, Nebraska.
+Kianna Marie Alarid is an American singer and bass-guitarist.
+She is the lead singer and co-writer of Yes You Are and singer and bass guitarist for the band Tilly and the Wall from Omaha, Nebraska.
 She was formerly in a band called Magic Kiss with members of Park Ave. and The Faint, and before that, a hardcore band called Project 356.

 She performed vocals on the song, "The Absence of God" from More Adventurous with Rilo Kiley.

 Kianna co-wrote and sings on Tiësto's song "You Are My Diamond" on his album Kaleidoscope released on October 6, 2009.

 Kianna also sings on She & Him's 2010 song, "In the Sun" with fellow Tilly member, Neely Jenkins.